Transforming Lives

 Read more about HRDC’s groundbreaking research using the Ponseti method in Nepal.

-Thanks to the generous support of Miracle Feet, HRDC treats an average of 500 children with clubfoot each year.
+Miracle Feet, HRDC treats an average of 500 children with clubfoot each year.